pulkitbarad/pyspark-postgresql/README.md

 ```

-Amazon Redshift is accessible using postgresql jdbc driver and therefore our code should be able to export data to that service.
+Amazon Redshift is accessible using postgresql jdbc driver and therefore our code should be able to export data to that service with minimum changes.

-For the demonstration purpose, we can pass sql query as an additional argument at the runtime after we have run the pipeline at least once, that will run the query on the stored data so that we can verify the resuls.
+For the demonstration purpose, we can pass sql query as an additional argument at the runtime after we have run the pipeline at least once, that will run the query on the stored data so that we can verify the results.

 ```python